astroboyReloaded/Code-Review/README.md

 # Microverse's Code Review Exercise

-**This exercise is ment to teach how a professional code review shpuld be done.**
+**This exercise is ment to teach how a professional code review should be done.**

 By astroboyReloaded.